Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Results

 \subsection{Correction of the numerical storm surge model}

 From the results shown above, it is clear that the residuals in the numerical storm surge model are correlated in time and depend on the meteorological conditions.
-In the following, we show the results after correcting residuals in Nordic4-SS with polar plots and \acrshort{nn}s.
-Although the residuals also depend on wave and pressure conditions, experiments indicate that wind speed and direction are the most important predictors and that providing wave and pressure data in addition to wind data to the \acrshort{nn}s does not improve the results.
-For this reason, the \acrshort{ml} algorithms presented here are trained with wind data in addition to storm surge predictions, tide data, and past \acrshort{ssh} observations.
+We have tested two residual techniques: one based on polar plots and one based on \acrshort{nn}s.
 At the first attempt, we learned the residuals in the hindcast and tried to use this bias to correct the forecast data.
 Unfortunately, we then discovered that the error distribution in the hindcast and forecast data are different enough to make such transfer learning ineffective when using \acrshort{nn}s, leading to higher \acrshort{rmse}.
 Therefore, we focus only on correcting the operational model currently used by \acrshort{metno} (Nordic4-SS), using forecast-compatible datasets that will allow us to operationalize the correction process in the future.